Whether you’re a sewing fanatic or a run-of-the-mill crafter, chances are you have some scrap fabric lying around.

-I chose to create this adorable braided fabric scrap sign with some leftover fabric that my kids tie-dyed a few weeks ago!
+I created this adorable braided fabric scrap sign with some leftover fabric that my kids tie-dyed a few weeks ago.

-This cute braided fabric scrap sign is already hanging in a gallery wall that I’ve been working on (for almost a YEAR!).
-It is the perfect addition to the wall and is giving me a push to finally finish up that never-ending project!
-More on that soon, I hope!
+This cute braided fabric scrap sign is already hanging in a gallery wall in my basement.
+It is the perfect addition to the wall, and I love that it brings some texture and dimension to the arrangement!

 - Approximately 1/3 yard of fabric